nusco/tutorials/docs/windows/last_page.md

     <th class="tg-031e">Where to find it</th>
   </tr>
   <tr>
     <td class="tg-031e">This getting started provided very basic essentials for using Docker on Windows.
-If you want to do more with Docker, you need to read the full installation and user guide for Boot2Docker.</td>
+If you want to do more with Docker, you need to read the full installation and user guide for Docker Toolbox.</td>
-    <td class="tg-031e"><a href="http://docs.docker.com/installation/windows/">Install and use Boot2Docker guide.</a></td>
+    <td class="tg-031e"><a href="https://docs.docker.com/installation/windows/">Install and use Docker Toolbox guide.</a></td>
   </tr>
   <tr>
     <td class="tg-031e">Information about the Docker product line.</td>